 He countered: “I’m not sure that the majority of TV viewers have the slightest idea who they are or even pay any attention to episodic TV director credits.
 That said, we have approached many big H.K. directors and most are busy with movie commitments.
 Besides, if we want a top H.K. director, we really don’t have to go further than our own office.
 We have Stanley and Sammo right here!
 We are not going to overload the show with H.K. action stars as guests.
 We think that it will detract from Sammo and the “fish out of water” element of the show.
 If there are Chinese folks all around, he’s not really out of his element, is he?
 That said, we do have plans to bring some H.K. stars on as guests…but it’s too early for me to talk about that now.
 Sammo is always welcome to direct, but so far, he prefers to act (though he does offer many suggestions and takes an active role in choreographing the second unit work).”

-The day after the première, Goldberg tried to ring enthusiasm out of the Asian movie community but only one person responded by patronizingly point out that the fights in The Phantom Menace weren’t that impressive.
+Kara Hui Ying-Hung, Moon Lee, Yukari Oshima, and Michiko Nishiwaki speak English, yet they never made special guest appearances.
+Elaine Lui did in season one.
+The day after the première, Goldberg tried to ring enthusiasm out of the Asian movie community but only one person responded by patronizingly pointing out that the fights in The Phantom Menace weren’t that impressive.
 Goldberg’s post began on a subtle dig at Carlton: “The stories they were telling last year were the kind of stories you could find on Nash Bridges.
 We wanted stories that you could only find on Martial Law.
 They were making Sammo out to be a Detective Sipowicz from N.Y.P.D.
 Blue.
 No one tunes in to Martial Law to see Sammo interrogate a perp.
 Our action sequences are better than any light-saber fight in The Phantom Menace.”

 In January of 2000, the latest advertisement had Kelly Hu’s picture being bigger than Sammo’s.
 The tagline was: “Watch as Grace and Sammo…”